mahnazkoupaee/WikiHow-Dataset/README.md

-<a name="footnote1">*</a>: Article provided by wikiHow, a wiki building the world's largest, highest quality how-to manual.
-Content on wikiHow can be shared under a Creative Commons License (CC-BY-NC-SA).
+<a name="footnote1">*</a>: The articles are provided by wikiHow, a wiki building the world's largest, highest quality how-to manual.
+Content on wikiHow can be shared under a [Creative Commons License](https://creativecommons.org/licenses/by-nc-sa/3.0/) (CC-BY-NC-SA).